UK Gov’s Kalifa Fintech Review calls for sector innovation

 - UK fintech investment totalled US$4.1bn in 2020, which was “more than the next five European countries combined”

 Despite the Review’s positive initial findings, Kalifa caveats by stating that UK fintech is “at an inflection point of opportunity - and risk.”
 Fundamentally, the sector does not yet have a coherent vision for the future.

 As such, he calls for innovation across the board and states that three primary factors - competition, Brexit and COVID - stand as important tests of the sector’s resilience.
-A has subsequently been sketched to reshape UK fintech; Kalifa recommends focusing on:
+A five-point plan has subsequently been sketched to reshape UK fintech; Kalifa recommends focusing on:

 - Policy and regulation: creating new regulatory frameworks for emerging technology, maintaining fintech’s status as an integral part of trade policy, and establishing a Digital Economy Taskforce (DET) to ensure alignment.

 - Skills: retraining and upskilling, more resources for education, and fintech work visas.

 - Investment: unlocking capital to create a £1bn ‘Growth Fund’, enhancing sector visibility with a global family of indices, and expanding R&D tax credits.